binaryage/dirac-sample/readme.md

     (dirac-sample.demo/hello!
 "World")

 It worked `"Hello, World!"` was logged into the console (white background means that the logging output originated in Javascript land).
-But we got a warning: `Use of undeclared Var dirac-sample.demo/hello! at line 1 <dirac repl>`.
-This is expected because REPL environment has no idea that such function exists.
-It just blindly transpiled our command into Javascript.

-As you probably know you have to first require (or eval) namespace in the REPL context to make it aware of namespace content.
+As you probably know you should first require (or eval) namespace in the REPL context to make it aware of namespace content.

     (require 'dirac-sample.demo)

-Now you can call `(dirac-sample.demo/hello!
-"World!")` and it works without warnings.

 But still you have to type fully qualified name because currently you are in `cljs.user` namespace.
 To switch you can use `in-ns` special function.